Mynkskhr/proj1221/docs/source/terraform-governance.rst

      msg := "Open access is not allowed"
    }

-If policy fails, pipeline fails — change doesn’t go to production.
+If policy fails, the pipeline fails — change does not proceed.

 Security Scanning (Checkov)
 ---------------------------
-I also scan Terraform code before apply.
+Terraform code is scanned before apply.

 Example GitLab stage: